-To rename a topology group or map:
+To rename a topology group:

-- 1 Right-click on topology group or map in the topology tree view.
+- 1 Right-click on a non-default, user created topology group in the topology tree view.
 The right-click menu appears. - 2 Select Rename.
-The Rename Group/Map dialog appears. - 3 Enter the new name of the topology group or map in Name. - 4 Click OK.
+The Rename Group/Map dialog appears. - 3 Enter the new name of the topology group in Name. - 4 Click OK.
 The topology group or map is updated to reflect the new name.